 - 5. Before installing an expansion card, remove the expansion slot cover or the existing expansion card. - NOTE: Before removing an installed expansion card, disconnect any cables that may be attached to the expansion card. - a.
 If you are installing an expansion card in a vacant socket, remove the appropriate expansion slot cover on the back of the chassis.
-Pull the slot cover straight up then away from the inside of the chassis.
+Lift the expansion slot cover from the expansion slot.